leotapie/portfolio_projects/README.md

 # Leo Tapie's Portfolio

 Welcome to my GitHub portfolio!
-Here you'll find a collection of my projects and contributions.
+You'll find a collection of some of my projects and contributions.
 Feel free to explore and get in touch.

 ## Table of Contents